 Once you know what winning numbers were drawn or have finished scratching your scratch-off, there are several different ways to find out whether your ticket is a winner and if so, how much you have won.

 The Lottery recommends that players familiarize themselves with all of the winning combinations of the particular game that they are playing.
 These can be found on all the game pages of this website.
-Also, "How to Play" brochures, located in the Lottery's play centers at Lottery retailers describe how each drawing game is won.
+Also, "How to Play" brochures, located in the Lottery's play centers at Lottery retailers describe how each draw-style game is won.

 Finally, your Lottery retailer can scan your ticket to determine whether it is a winner.
 Watch the Customer Display Unit when having your ticket checked.
 It will tell you whether or not your ticket is a winner and if so, the winning amount.
 For tickets that win more than $600 (the maximum amount a retailer can cash), the display will direct you to a Lottery office to claim your prize.